Apr 26, 2022

 6. Get the Paperwork Done

 Your business plan seems to be close to perfect after securing capital, coordinating with suppliers, and picking an office space.
-However, operating a business requires you to obtain several licenses and permits before its launch.
+However, operating a business requires you to obtain the necessary licenses and permits before its launch.

 Decide on Your Legal Business Structure